etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_canvas_field_to_a_Form_or_Grid.md

 ###  Implementing your canvas in javascript

 The first step is to implement your canvas class in javascript.
 This is done in 2 steps:

   * Create a  javascript  file with your javascript class and place it in the correct directory, the convention is to place js files in the following directory in your module: web/[module.java.package]/js
-  * Register the javascript file (and other static resources such as css files) in Openbravo using a  ComponentProvider
+  * Register the javascript file (and other static resources such as css files) in Etendo using a ComponentProvider

-The example module implements a button and a calculated field in the  example- canvas-field.js  file.
+The example module implements a button and a calculated field in the  `example-canvas-field.js`  file.

 The first example in the file implements a button which shows the identifier of the current record: